Orthopaedic Trauma Fellowship

 The trauma fellow is a front line member of the patient care team and gains clinical and surgical competence in the management of complex orthopaedic trauma problems.
 As a member of the trauma team, the trauma fellow is expected to take in-house call every fourth night.
 The fellow participates in private clinics as well as outpatient clinics.
 The fellow has ample opportunity to assist with resident education, and completion of a research project is expected.

 One faculty member is present for every operative procedure and outpatient clinic and on an as-needed basis for emergency care.
-Faculty members also round with the fellows on all inpatients on the trauma service.
-Written evaluations are made on each fellow on a daily basis by the staff orthopaedic trauma surgeons and on a more formal basis upon completion of the fellowship.
-The trauma fellowship begins on August 1 each year and continues through July 31 of the following year.
+Faculty members also round with the fellows on all inpatients on the Trauma Service.
+Written evaluations are made on each fellow on a daily basis by the staff orthopaedic trauma surgeons and on a more formal basis upon completion of the Orthopaedic Trauma Fellowship.
+The Orthopaedic Trauma Fellowship begins on August 1 each year and continues through July 31 of the following year.